zuppler/terraform-hcloud-kubernetes/README.md

 <!-- Usage -->
 ## :recycle: Lifecycle
-The Talos Terraform provider does not support declarative upgrades of Talos or Kubernetes versions.
+The [Talos Terraform Provider](https://registry.terraform.io/providers/siderolabs/talos) does not support declarative upgrades of Talos or Kubernetes versions.
 This module compensates for these limitations using `talosctl` to implement the required functionalities.
 Any minor or major upgrades to Talos and Kubernetes will result in a major version change of this module.
 Please be aware that downgrades are typically neither supported nor tested.

 > [!IMPORTANT]
 > Before upgrading to the next major version of this module, ensure you are on the latest release of the current version.
 Do not skip any major release upgrades.